viccon/sturdyc/README.md

 ```

 Running this program, and looking at the logs, we'll see that the cache is able
-resolve all of the keys from these new goroutines without generating any
+resolve all of the ids from these new goroutines without generating any
 additional requests even though we're picking IDs from different batches:

 ```sh